ikrasovytskyi/owox-data-marts-v1/packages/connectors/src/Sources/MicrosoftAds/CREDENTIALS.md

 ## Step 6: Exchange Authorization Code for a Refresh Token

-Exchange this code for a refresh token by making a GET request to `https://login.microsoftonline.com/common/oauth2/v2.0/token` with the following parameters (as form data or in the body of the request):
+Use [ReqBin](https://reqbin.com/) or Postman to exchange this code for a refresh token by making a GET request to `https://login.microsoftonline.com/common/oauth2/v2.0/token` with the following parameters (as form data or in the body of the request):